Flushed Away (video game): Plot

 Once they arrive at the Toad's lair, the Toad tells Roddy and Rita his greatest plan to flush all the rodents, with a giant wave, by opening the floodgate.
 However, Roddy and Rita soon tell the Toad that thousands of toilets, in London, are used, as many people are watching the football on TV.
 When it is halftime, many people will go to the toilets, dispose of their liquids and then flush it down the drain.
 When the toilets start flushing, it will cause a huge wave that will destroy the city the rats live.
 The Toad, enraged about having his plan being revealed, kicks both Roddy and Rita off, unaware that they are hanging on to each other, and then tells his hench-rats to stop Roddy and Rita from escaping.

 The final battle occurs when Roddy is faced with dodging the Toad's throwable objects, by hitting each console three times.
 Then, Rita is faced to fight Fat Barry, Lady Killer and Thimblenose Ted, by using, everything she can, to weaken them and make it easy for them to take a hit.
 She also uses some lights, blinding Thimblenose Ted and by blowing Lady Killer's wig off his head with a wind from the vent.
 After the hench-rats are defeated, Roddy and Rita's final task is to defeat the Toad.
 Rita's bungee manages to weaken the supports and the Toad is left hanging, with his tongue stuck to something, as he is defeated.
 Afterwards, Rita is asked by Roddy if she needs a first mate, which she obliges and runs off.
 Roddy runs after her and lands perfectly on the Jammy Dodger, with Rita controlling the Jammy Dodger, allowing it to speed up, making Roddy fall over.
 Rita then tells Roddy that he can be the captain, every other day.
 As the screen fades out, the words 'The End' with a question mark at the end, appear on the center of the screen, ending the game on a cliffhanger.

 Reception

 The game received "generally unfavorable reviews" on all platforms according to video game review aggregator Metacritic.
 In Japan, Famitsu gave the DS version a score of one five, one six, and two fives, for a total of 21 out of 40.

-Despite the mixed reviews, in 2006 the game won an Annie Award for the best animated video game.
+Despite the mixed reviews, in 2006 the game won an Annie Award for Best Animated Video Game.